Norman de Mesquita

 He was educated at Christ’s College, Finchley and after National Service in the RAF he worked in various jobs including sales and advertising before his passion for sport took over.
 His appetite for cricket was stirred by attending the Victory Test at Lord's in 1945, and he watched at least one day of every Lord's Test from then until his death.
 He also became involved in ice hockey after going to a match at Wembley's Empire Pool in 1946, going on to become a referee.
 He was Wembley's announcer for ice hockey and snooker.

 In 1970 de Mesquita joined the newly formed BBC Radio London, becoming sports editor.
 He was included in the BBC Radio commentary team for the 1979 Prudential World Cup.
 From 1973 to 2000 he wrote for The Times on cricket, football and ice hockey, and in more recent years was an ever-present in the Lord's media centre as Wisden's Middlesex correspondent.

-In 1999, he suffered a brain infection which left him unable to speak, a cruel thing for someone so readily identified for his mellifluous voice.
-After months of speech therapy, he made a partial recovery, but sadly he never regained the clarity that made him such a good broadcaster and announcer.
+In 1999, he suffered a brain infection which left him unable to speak.
+After months of speech therapy, he made a partial recovery, but he never regained the clarity that made him such a good broadcaster and announcer.